I LIVE IN VIRGINIA!

 Why Am I Hearing About This Now?

-West Virginia Division of Highways (WVDOH) just released a Supplemental Environmental Assessment for the final 7-miles from Wardensville to the WV/VA state line, and now is the time to let West Virginia officials know, you don’t want this massive road way crossing over the mountain into Virginia and harming Shenandoah Valley farms and private homes, local churches and community centers, and significantly impacting the Cedar Creek and Belle Grove National Historical Park and the Fisher’s Hill Civil War Battlefield.
+The West Virginia Division of Highways (WVDOH) just released a Supplemental Environmental Assessment for the final 7-miles from Wardensville to the WV/VA state line.
+Now is the time to let West Virginia officials know you don’t want this massive road way crossing over the mountain into Virginia and harming Shenandoah Valley farms and private homes, local churches and community centers, and significantly impacting the Cedar Creek and Belle Grove National Historical Park and the Fisher’s Hill Civil War Battlefield.